 Virtues for freedmen – a question of masculinity?

 The project examines Roman freedmen’s masculinities by exploring how virtues, qualities and ideals used to define them in literary and epigraphic sources relate to ancient traditional gender identities and constructions.
 The project discusses what such virtues, qualities and ideals tell us about freedmen’s gender identity and social standing.
-Hegemonic masculinity is a key concept to understand the material.
+Masculinity is a key concept to understand the material.

 Applying masculinity theory is an innovative approach as it has never been used to study Roman freedmen.
 The project will contribute to a better understanding of Roman freedmen, their gender identity and their position in society and to the discussion of the social complexity of Roman society.
 What is more, the project will contribute to a better understanding of how gender identities were constructed and communicated in antiquity.